 - Accept an internship offer.
 You can find many internship postings on La Follette’s website.

 - Fill out the internship agreement form and provide the Career Services Coordinator with a copy.

 - The Career Services Coordinator will review your form and, if it is approved, will notify you and the La Follette Student Services Associate, who will give you permission to enroll in the course.

 - Determine the appropriate number of credits in which to enroll for PA 827: Administrative Internship by consulting the table below.

 Students may enroll for one to three credits of PA 827 by meeting the following minimum work hour guidelines; a maximum of three credits will count toward the La Follette School degree:

 - 3 credits: minimum of 320 hours over at least eight weeks

 - 2 credits: minimum of 240 hours over at least six weeks

 - 1 credit: minimum of 160 hours over at least four weeks

-PA 827 is graded on a pass-fail basis.
+PA 827 is graded on a satisfactory/unsatisfactory basis.
 Students complete a 2,500-word paper on policy or public management issues related to the internship.
 The purpose of the internship paper is to allow a student to reflect on his/her internship experience and to apply his/her theoretical and course-based knowledge to the internship responsibilities.